 Yes, Femme Luxe is a fast fashion brand.

-Femme Luxe (also known as Femme Luxe Finery) is a Manchester-based fast fashion brand founded by businessman Mehdi Pishbin.
-On their site, they sell hundreds of styles of clothing, principally: dresses, tops, jeans, and shoes.
+Femme Luxe (previously known as Femme Luxe Finery, and now owned by Finejax Ltd.) is a Manchester-based fast fashion brand founded by businessman Mehdi Pishbin.
+The business was previously worth around £600,000, according to their records on Companies House, but is now hidden from view after a recent change in business.
+On their site, they sell hundreds of styles of clothing, principally womenswear across huge ranges of dresses, tops, jeans, and shoes.

-Data for this review is taken from the brand’s website, corporate website, and Companies House.
+Data for this review is taken from the brand’s website, corporate website, Wikipedia, and sites linked throughout.
+All information is assumed correct at date of publication.
+Last updated: April 2023.